Articles

 There are so many reasons to celebrate Colored Criticism as we close out 2022!
 Our community continues to grow and connect people of color in the arts, as well as allied supporters.
-Some highlights include:

 I get the feeling that everyone is sneaking away based on the out of office messages and Instagram feeds from this month.
 Folks are taking some time off, whether it’s a staycation, long weekend, or a long-overdue trip abroad.